lukaskoeller/cheat-sheet/README.md

 * “shared” layer - various utils, functions, hooks, mini-components, types and constants that are used across the entire package by all other layers.
 Doesn’t depend on any other layers.
 * “ui” layer - the actual feature implementation.
 Depends on “data” and “shared” layers, no-one depends on it
 * (“state”) layer - if external state management library is used.
 Bridge between “data” and “ui”.
 Is using “shared” and “data”, while “ui” is using “state”.

+We can structure a layer in a hierarchical way.
+The rules are:

+* only main files (i.e. “index.ts”) in a folder can have sub-components (sub-modules) and can import them
+* you can import only from the “children”, not from “neighbours”
+* you can not skip a level and can only import from direct children

 ```
 /my-feature-package